Our Team

 Categories: Registered Psychologists

-Dr. Silberstein completed his doctoral degree in clinical psychology at Long Island University.
+Dr. Jesse Silberstein completed his doctoral degree in clinical psychology at Long Island University.
 His past professional experience includes positions within various community mental health and hospital-based settings, such as Long Island Jewish Medical Center, Kingsbrook Jewish Medical Center, and WellSpan Philhaven Community Mental Health Center.
 Dr. Silberstein completed a postdoctoral fellowship at the Anxiety Treatment and Research Clinic at St. Joseph’s Healthcare Hamilton where he specialized in the assessment and treatment of anxiety disorders.
 At the OCCT, Dr. Silberstein provides assessment and cognitive-behavioural therapy (CBT) services for adults struggling with stress, anxiety, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and depression.
 Dr. Silberstein uses a collaborative and empathic approach to develop a shared understanding of clients’ goals and how to overcome barriers that are interfering with achieving them.

 Dr. Jesse Silberstein